glenlong/wedding/src/content/posts/father-of-the-bride-speech/how-to-write.md

 If you opt for the latter, consider the best way to organize the stories that will form the heart of your speech.
 You have several options here:

 - **Chronological**: tell your stories in the order that they happened, from early life to adulthood.
-- **Roles**: pick stories that illustrate specific roles the bride plays in her life, e.g., as a daughter, as a sister, as a friend, etc.
+- **Roles**: pick stories that illustrate specific roles the Bride plays in her life, e.g., as a daughter, as a sister, as a friend, etc.
 - **Qualities**: pick stories that illustrate certain qualities of her you want to highlight, e.g., her loyalty, her sense of , her determination, etc. humour

 Once you have a target structure either write corresponding headings on a piece of paper or type them into a blank document on your computer.